browserengineering/book/book/scheduling-and-threading.md

 At the moment, our browser has a lot of entangled code, and it will take substantial work to put everything in tasks on event loops.
 Let's start by defining the infrastructure of event loops, and then move just JavaScript tasks to the new infrastructure.
-Then we can reward ourselves for this work by adding a fun new feature--the `setTimeout` API.
+This will be a bit of work, so let's reward ourselves for this work by adding a fun new feature built on top of this tech--the `setTimeout` API.

 When the browser is free to do work, it finds the next pending *task* and runs it, and repeats.
 A sequence of related tasks is a *task queue*, and browsers